School of Business

 The School of Business and the College of Liberal Arts and Sciences offer a four to five‐year, dual‐degree EUROBIZ program leading to degrees in Business Administration in any business major and a B.A. in German.
 The program includes language courses specially designed to include business content, business courses taught partly in German, a study abroad semester in Germany, and a four- to six‐month internship in a company in Germany.

-This program requires the completion of all requirements in both majors, including a minimum of 138 credits.
-Students must be admitted to the School of Business to participate in this program and maintain the academic standards required.
+This program requires the completion of all requirements for both majors, including a minimum of 138 credits.
+Students must be admitted to the School of Business to participate in this program and maintain the required academic standards.

 Curricula in Business

-The University has adopted General Education requirements in a variety of curricula areas that must be satisfied as part of every bachelor’s degree program.
-These requirements are listed in the General Education Requirements section of this Catalog.
+The University has adopted Common Curriculum requirements in a variety of curricula areas that must be satisfied as part of every bachelor’s degree program.
+These requirements are listed in the Common Curriculum Requirements section of this catalog.

 II.
 Business Critical Required Courses

-Business students must complete the following requirements in order to prepare for professional studies that will begin in the junior year.
-Students should note that many of these courses also fulfill University General Education requirements.
+Business students must complete the following requirements to prepare for professional studies that will begin in the junior year.

 Note: Please refer to the Curricula in Management and Engineering for Manufacturing listed later in this section.